-The amount of energy demand and the possibilities of energy supply are strongly interrelated with settlement structures.
-Therefore, spatial planning instruments can have a distinct influence on the clean energy transition, especially on local level.
-As a matter of fact, it is crucial to know one’s opportunities to act towards a sustainable future.
+Local energy demand and the local potentials for energy supply are strongly interrelated with settlement structures.
+Therefore, the implementation of spatial planning instruments has a distinct influence on the clean energy transition, especially on local level.
+Knowing the extent to which local planning instruments affect energy demand and supply is essential to ensure an implementation that is consistent with clean energy transition strategies.

 Planning on different levels

-Although spatial planning frameworks are considerably different throughout European countries, in most of the countries planning occurs on different levels which interact with each other.
-While the legal framework is set on national or provincial level, the local level, i.e. the municipality, is considered to be the crucial one in order to determine settlement structures and specific developments.
-In designing a liveable town with energy efficient structures, municipalities can contribute to the clean energy transition considerably.
+Although spatial planning frameworks are considerably different throughout European countries, in most of the countries planning occurs on different levels that interact with each other.
+While the legal framework is set on the national or provincial level, the local level, i.e. the municipality, is considered to be crucial in the determination of settlement structures and specific developments.
+By designing a liveable town with energy-efficient structures, municipalities can contribute considerably to the clean energy transition.

-Energy planning on the other hand, does not follow this hierarchically structured framework as applied in spatial planning framework.
-Nevertheless, there are goals on national level (refer to NECP) which needs to be broken down to regions and municipalities.
-Out of these localised targets, energy strategies with specific measures on municipal level can be derived.
+Energy planning on the other hand, does not follow this hierarchically structured framework as applied in the spatial planning framework, and occurs in a fragmented manner across different local and regional entities.
+Nevertheless, there are goals on the national level, like the National Energy and Climate Plans (NECP) in every EU-country, that need to be broken down to regions and municipalities.
+Out of these localised targets, energy strategies with specific measures on the municipal level can be derived.

 From (inter-)national targets to local strategies

-Beginning with the Paris Agreement and the Agenda 2030 on global level via the European Green Deal and other directives and programmes on EU-level to the National Energy and Climate Plans, there is a widely ramified framework of targets towards the Clean Energy Transition.
+Beginning with the Paris Agreement and the Agenda 2030 on a global level via the European Green Deal and other directives and programmes on the EU-level to the National Energy and Climate Plans, there is a widely ramified framework of targets towards the Clean Energy Transition.
 The national – or if available the regional – targets work as an underlying initial point to set up your own local strategy.
-For getting to know the potentials to raise, the existing spatial structures like settlements or transport systems as well as the planned development are crucial, as they determine both, the energy demand and the potential for providing local renewable energies.
+To assess the baseline situation for a clean energy transition, the existing spatial patterns like settlement structures or transport systems, as well as the planned development, are crucial, as they determine both the energy demand and the potential for local renewable energy supply.

 Goals, targets and strategies – from European to local level